NorfolkCROMERStPeterStPaul(arranbeeCC-BY2.0)1 ArranBee

 An author's resting place

-Scarborough is the original seaside resort; stunning scenery, glorious beaches, loads to see and do; is it any wonder that people have been flocking to Scarborough for nearly 400 years now?
-Anne Bronte died in Scarborough on 28th May 1849 aged just 29 years.
-She is buried in St Mary's church graveyard; a place she loved and a place she portrayed in her novel Agnes Grey.
+Scarborough is the original seaside resort; stunning scenery, glorious beaches, loads to see and do.
+Anne Bronte died in Scarborough in 1849.
+She is buried in St Mary's church graveyard; a place she loved and in her novel Agnes Grey.

 DevonDARTMOUTHStPetrox(tomjolliffeCC-BY-SA2.0)1